Martingale Strategy

 The Martingale Strategy is a betting or trading system that involves doubling the position size after every loss, based on the theory that a win will eventually occur and recover all previous losses plus a profit equal to the original stake.

-The Martingale Strategy is a negative progression system that originated in 18th-century France.
-While it is most famous in the world of gambling—specifically games with near 50/50 odds like roulette (red/black) or coin flipping—it has also found a place in financial trading.
-The core premise is deceptively simple: every time you lose, you double your bet.
-The logic is that you cannot lose forever.
-Eventually, you will win, and when you do, the payout from that doubled bet will be large enough to cover all previous losses and provide a profit equal to your initial original bet.
-For example, if you bet $10 and lose, you bet $20.
+The Martingale Strategy is a highly controversial and mathematically aggressive negative progression system that originally originated in 18th-century France.
+While it remains most famous in the world of high-stakes gambling—specifically games with near 50/50 odds like roulette (red or black) or simple coin flipping—it has also found a persistent, albeit dangerous, place in the world of financial trading.
+It is the definitive "double or nothing" approach to risk management.
+The core premise is deceptively and dangerously simple: every time you experience a loss, you immediately double your previous bet or position size.
+The underlying logic is that a losing streak, however long, cannot mathematically continue forever.
+Eventually, you will inevitably win, and when you do, the payout from that final, doubled bet will be large enough to recover every single one of your previous cumulative losses while also providing a net profit exactly equal to your very first initial original bet.
+For example, if you bet $10 and lose, you bet $20 next.
 If you lose again, you bet $40.
-If you win the $40 bet, you get back your $40 stake plus $40 profit.
-Your total losses were $10 + $20 = $30.
+If you win the $40 bet, you receive your $40 stake back plus a $40 profit.
+Your total preceding losses were $10 + $20 = $30.
 So, your net profit is $40 (win) - $30 (losses) = $10.
-In trading, this translates to "doubling down" on a losing position.
-A trader might buy a stock, see it drop, and then buy twice as many shares at the lower price to lower their average cost basis, hoping for a rebound that will make the entire position profitable.
+In financial trading, this translates to "doubling down" on a losing position.
+A trader might buy a stock, see it drop 5%, and then buy twice as many shares at the lower price to lower their average cost basis, hoping for a minor rebound that will make the entire enlarged position profitable.

 Key Takeaways